Kemi Filani

-Kemi Filani News is a Nigerian online news platform established in May 2012, platform shares news on celebrities, movies and music.
-They have written about most Nigerian celebrities and are known as a reliable source for entertainment news in Nigeria.
+Kemi Filani News, or KFN for short, is a Nigerian online news platform established in May 2012.
+It publishes content on the Nigerian entertainment industry, including celebrities, films, and music.
 The platform was rebranded in 2018 with a focus on journalism, particularly in the areas of entertainment news and Nollywood film reviews.
-It has since provided coverage and analysis relevant to the Nigerian entertainment industry.

 Kemi Filani News publishes daily reports on Nigerian celebrity fashion and entertainment.
-The platform's entertainment section receives between 5 and 7 million monthly visitors.
-Its Nollywood movie reviews have been noted for contributing to discussions on cinematic standards within the industry.
-The platform received nominations for the Nigerian Writers Award (2017) and West Africa Bloggers Award (2018).
+The platform's entertainment section receives between 5 and 7 million monthly visitors, and its Nollywood film reviews have been noted for contributing to discussions on cinematic standards within the industry.
+The platform has received nominations for the Nigerian Writers Award (2017) and the West Africa Bloggers Award (2018).

 Recognition

-Kemi Filani News has been cited by several reputable outlets, including Mashable, Yahoo and the BBC, for its contributions to digital journalism in Nigeria.
-Kemi Filani is a popular Nigerian entertainment news platform.
+Kemi Filani News has been cited by media outlets, including Mashable, Yahoo, and the BBC, for its contributions to digital journalism in Nigeria.
 Its articles have provided insight into various social and cultural issues, such as Nollywood's evolution and public discourse around entertainment.
-Additionally, Independent Nigeria highlighted its influence on Nollywood movie reviews, while Vanguard Nigeria recognized its leading role in online news consumption.
-The platform's consistent growth and quality content have established it as a trusted voice in Nigerian media.
+Additionally, Independent Nigeria highlighted its influence on Nollywood movie reviews, while Vanguard Nigeria recognised its role in online news consumption.